JPThiede/AlgorithmicBias-HistoryExtension/README.md

 2. Switch the "Developer Mode" toggle to on.
 3. Click "Load Unpacked Extension" and navigate to the folder containing these files.

+## Installation for Native Script:

+** Currently Only works for Windows (will write .sh scripts for UNIX like OSs)

+1. Run install.bat as admin before testing extension

 ** We can publish the extension to the Chrome Extension Marketplace easily once it is ready for deployment

 ## Proof of Concept: